doswelleth-zz/lambda-house-weekly/about.md

 in Lambda School's **Lambda House I** experiment in San Francisco, California.

-Expect jokes, tabloid fodder, job advice, and skin-naked insight into how many potatoes these new students can eat, before peripheral circulatory collapse sets in with the solanine and kills them.
+Expect jokes, tabloid fodder, job advice, and skin-naked insight into how many potatoes these new students will eat, before peripheral circulatory collapse sets in with the solanine and kills them.

 Happy reading 👨‍🚀